 Slipping back once again from 15.00 left next interim support back into the 14.70 area it slipped below again in late November as well as the 14.50-.40 area overrun in mid-December.
 That led to a rapid selloff to the next lower interim support in the 14.15 area that has also been violated in recent trading.
-The next major congestion in the 13.90-.80 range (including July's 9-month trading low) was also violated temporarily on the recent selloff prior to the sharp bounce back above 14.20 to near 14.40-.50.
+The next major congestion in the 13.90-.80 range (including July's 9-month trading low) was also violated temporarily on the recent selloff prior to the sharp bounce back above 14.20 to the current retest of the 14.40-.50 area congestion, reinforced as resistance by significant weekly MAs slightly above that range.